 (b) it would otherwise be reasonable to do so.

-6.5.4 The Subscriber need not verify the identity of the Person Being Identified if:
+6.5.4 The Subscriber need not re-verify the identity of:

-(a) the Subscriber complied with Participation Rule 6.5.1 within the previous two years; and
+(a) a Client or Client Agent if the Subscriber is acting on behalf of that Client under a current Client Authorisation and the Subscriber previously complied with Participation Rule 6.5.1(a) prior to the Subscriber Digitally Signing any electronic Registry Instrument or other electronic Document on behalf of the Client under that Client Authorisation; or

-(b) the Subscriber takes reasonable steps to ensure that it is dealing with the Person Being Identified.
+(b) the Person Being Identified if the Subscriber complied with Participation Rule 6.5.1 within the previous two years and the Subscriber takes reasonable steps to ensure that it is dealing with the Person Being Identified.

 6.5.5 If the Verification of Identity Standard is used: